 Late harvest white wines are made from grapes harvested late in the season.
 Therefore, the wines tend to be relatively low alcohol but higher in residual sugar.
 These wines range from slightly sweet to very sweet.
 Try a late harvest Viognier or Chardonnay, which tend to have citrusy flavors that will complement the lemon well.

-A dry Champagne or sparkling wine will also pair well with a lemon meringue pie.
+A great Champagne and food pairing is dry Champagne or sparkling wine with a lemon meringue pie.
 The biscuity flavors in Champagne match the flavors found in the crust while the toastiness of Champagne matches the browning of the meringue.
 Finally, Champagne tends to be dry, which will balance sweet flavors in the dessert.

 Pumpkin Pie and Warm Spice Desserts Wine Pairing